DataDog/documentation/content/en/tests/repositories.md

 - **Test Services**: A summary of any test services you've added to the repo.
 - **Flaky Tests**: Insights into [flaky tests][2] in the repo.
 - **Test Regressions**: Insights into {{< tooltip glossary="test regression" >}}s.
-- **Test Performance**: See which tests have become slower over time.
+- **Test Performance**: See which tests have become faster or slower over time.
 - **Common Error Types**: See the most common error types in the repo.
 - **All Test Runs**: Explore all test runs in the repo.